Malvern Link railway station: History

 Most of the original station buildings (on the down (eastern) side) had to be demolished in the 1960s after falling into poor repair, though the station house has survived.

 Development

 A set of improvements, funded by Worcestershire County Council, Network Rail and the Railway Heritage Trust, was carried out in 2014 to replace the wooden 1960s station building and provide a new entrance to the up platform from Osborne Road.
-In 2015 these improvements were awarded the Malvern Civic Society's Civic Award.
+These improvements which cost around £500,000 were designed to harmonise with the heritage architecture of the area and were awarded the Malvern Civic Society's Civic Award in 2015.
+The remodeling of the station includes a new ticket office, a waiting rooms, and access for pedestrians to and from the nearby Community Hospital."Malvern Link Station revamp unveiled".
+Malvern Observer.
+Bullivant Media Group.
+20 October 2016.
+Retrieved 26 April 2025.